 This is the score that search engines give to your ad based on your clickthrough rate (CTR) — measured against the average CTR of ads in that position — the relevance of your keywords, the quality of your landing page, and your past performance on the SERP.

-This is the maximum you are willing to pay per click on you ad.
+This is the maximum you're willing to pay per click on your ad.

-Here’s an image that illustrates what I mean:
+Here’s an image by WordStream that illustrates what I mean: